creold/adobe-scripts/README.md

 </a>

 ### ReverseGradientColor.jsx
-Reverse of gradient colors and their opacity.
-Does not reverse the location of color stops.
-If the gradient is copied with a Eyedropper Tool (I), the Illustrator thinks it is a single gradient.
-Use the Reverse Gradient button in the Gradient panel
+Reverse the order of gradient colors and their opacity.
+Does not reverse the locations of color stops.
+If a gradient is copied from another object with the Eyedropper Tool (I), the Illustrator will think that they have the same gradient.
+Use the Reverse Gradient button in the Gradient panel instead then.

 ![ReverseGradient](ai/ReverseGradientColor.gif)